Arthur Besse

 Another tip (not new to 3.0): you can type

-to open the Search actions window, which lets you quickly find various functionality without needing to dig through menus to figure out where something is :)If you want to try a 3.0 release candidate before it is released, it’s easy to install it from the flathub-beta repo as described here.
+/to open the Search actions window, which lets you quickly find various functionality without needing to dig through menus to figure out where something is :)If you want to try a 3.0 release candidate before it is released, it’s easy to install it from the flathub-beta repo as described here.
 (That page is embarrassingly out of date and says “The current development release of GIMP is 2.99.6 (2021-04-26)” but if you follow the instructions there you’ll currently get version

-which is the latest release candidate from earlier this month.)
+3.0.0~rc3which is the latest release candidate from earlier this month.)

 I’m confused as to why this 404media story neglected to link to the post in question.